Historian: Dan Mielcarz (ColForbin)

 The Bob Ezrin-produced studio version of “Wombat” – the ninth track on Fuego – starts off as a much more chill affair (disappointing many fans) and is in a different key than the live version.
 But following a literal explosion at 1:55, the studio track adds backup singers (one of whom said in an interview, “I'd never had to sing a line like that in my life”) and horns to build to a fiery finish.
 This arrangement, along with the studio versions of “555” and “Winterqueen” makes one pine for a horn section on a future tour.

 While the debut and the three subsequent versions of this tune were relatively straightforward musically, on 7/18/14 at Northerly Island the first jammed-out version of "Wombat" emerged from its burrow.
 In a fantastic segue-filled second set, the band slid effortlessly from an unconventional “Halley’s Comet” into the opening notes of “Wombat.”
 As could be expected, the jam started off funky, but then melted into a buttery major key type II jam with outstanding contributions from the entire band which then catapulted into an extremely high energy "Chalk Dust."
 Later appearances of “Wombat” in 2014 hewed closer to the standard, and the tune was shelved completely in 2015.
-Here’s to hoping the type II subspecies of “Wombat” becomes the dominant one in the future.
+Here’s to hoping that on its return, the type II subspecies of “Wombat” becomes the dominant one.

 Phish, "Wombat" - 7/18/14, Chicago, IL